Architecture | Hexagonal vs Clean Architecture in Spring Boot

 Both architectures aim to:

-Where they differ is structure and emphasis.
+Where they differ is in structure and emphasis.

 Hexagonal Architecture